Atlantic City about halfway to easing debt burden

 Competition from casinos in other states ate into New Jersey’s casino gambling revenue, which fell from $5.2 billion in 2006 to $2.7 billion in 2014, according to the Center for Gaming Research at the University of Nevada, Las Vegas.

-With all those tax appeals, the city’s property tax base declined from $20.5 billion in 2010 to $7.3 billion in 2015 and kept going down until a state PILOT law replaced casino property taxes with special payments.
+With all those tax appeals, the city's property tax base declined from $20.5 billion in 2010 to $7.3 billion in 2015 and kept going down until a state Payment in Lieu of Taxes (PILOT) law replaced casino property taxes with special payments.

 REPORTER: Michelle Brunetti Post